|Sustainable Development Goals|

 PTT Group Biodiversity and Ecosystem Services Standards

-PTT requires all projects under PTT's operations to assess impacts on biodiversity and establish corresponding mitigation measures and conservation activities to compensate and aim for no-net loss of biodiversity.
+PTT requires all projects under PTT's operations to assess biodiversity impacts and establish corresponding mitigation measures and conservation activities to compensate and aim for no-net-loss of biodiversity.
 In addition, PTT requires that biodiversity impact assessments be conducted for projects that have expanded scope by incorporating research of biodiversity data into consideration and revision of impacts resulting from the project's modification.
-PTT supports its affiliates in implementing and complying with biodiversity management as a minimum standard.
+PTT supports its subsidiaries in implementing and complying with biodiversity management as a minimum standard.

-Assessing impacts on biodiversity is a part of the EIA report preparation required by Thai law and is carried out by external experts.
-This includes impact assessment as well as preventive and mitigation measures prior to and during the construction and during the operational period by considering impacts from the projects on biodiversity and ecosystem services within the project area.
+Assessing impacts on biodiversity is part of the EIA report preparation required by Thai law and is carried out by external experts.
+This includes impact assessment as well as preventive and mitigation measures prior to and during the construction and during the operational period by considering impacts from the projects on biodiversity and ecosystem services within the project areas.

 Environmental Impact Preventive and Mitigation Measures